Scrap quilts have been a mainstay

 With that lesson, scrap quilts hold a new spot in my artistic space and a connection to my valuable time with her.
 I hope you can see a bit of the “no resource wasted” sensibility of our amazing Great Depression Generation.

 A wonderful quilter in California heard what we are doing here in rural NM.
 She asked if she could donate her scraps.
 YES!
 Here is a box of pieces that came in the mail.

 Look at what our designer created from some of these.
-Can you see some of the same prints she used?

 We think it a great fun going through these boxes and see what we can create with the palette and textures another fiber artist had used.

 This cute hat was made from a man’s shirt:

 We look forward to writing more quilting blogs.